How To Write A Snappy Description Of What You Do

 Let's pin down what you do and who you do it for.

-Now, this seems like it should be the easiest thing in the world, right?
+Now, explaining what you do seems like it should be the easiest thing in the world, right?

-But even though you know your business at its deepest level, summing up all that in just a couple of words can be incredibly difficult.
+But even though you know your business at its deepest level, summing all that up off the top of your head can be incredibly difficult

-If you can tell me in one sentence why I might be interested what you do, I’ll probably take a closer look.
+If you can tell me in one sentence why I might be interested, I’ll probably take a closer look.
 If discerning what you offer is a struggle, however, there are lots of other things I could be getting on with.

 Finding out where that weird smell in my stockroom is coming from, for starters.